joaodacolsoares/john-coin/README.md

-# TS-Blockchain
+# John Coin

-Here is a pet-project to help me learn how a blockchain works.
+Here is a pet-project to help me learn how a blockchain and bitcoin works.

 ## Conventional Commits